Jesse James: Festivals

 The Defeat of Jesse James Days in Northfield, Minnesota, is among the largest outdoor celebrations in the state.
 It is held annually in September during the weekend after Labor Day.
 Thousands of visitors watch reenactments of the robbery, a championship rodeo, a carnival, performances of a 19th-century style melodrama musical, and a parade during the five-day event.

-Jesse James's boyhood home in Kearney, Missouri, is operated as a museum dedicated to the town's most famous resident.
+Jesse James' boyhood home in Kearney, Missouri, is operated as a museum dedicated to the town's most famous resident.
 Each year a recreational fair, the Jesse James Festival, is held during the third weekend in September.

 The annual Victorian Festival in Jersey County, Illinois, is held on Labor Day weekend at the 1866 Col. William H. Fulkerson estate Hazel Dell.
-Festivities include telling Jesse James's history in stories and by reenactments of stagecoach holdups.
+Festivities include telling Jesse James' history in stories and by reenactments of stagecoach holdups.
 Over the three-day event, thousands of spectators learn of the documented James Gang's stopover at Hazel Dell and of their connection with ex-Confederate Fulkerson.

 Russellville, Kentucky, the site of the robbery of the Southern Bank in 1868, holds a reenactment of the robbery every year as of the Logan County Tobacco and Heritage Festival.

 The small town of Oak Grove, Louisiana, also hosts a town-wide annual Jesse James Outlaw Roundup Festival, usually in the early to mid autumn.
 This is a reference to a short time James supposedly spent near this area.